Game setup

 Warning

-You can change your mind and apply a different template later during the development of your game, but mind that doing this will replace your GUI (and all the custom logic or graphics) with a new template.
+You can change your mind and apply a different template later during the development of your game, but doing this will replace your GUI (and all the custom logic or graphics) with a new template.

 Note